Please note: This post was updated on August 3rd 2020

 The coronavirus pandemic has prompted many health practitioners to re-think the way that they operate.
 Many health practitioners have worked face-to-face for years and the digital world of video conference may feel unfamiliar to some.
-Unfortunately, acupuncture is out of the picture as this therapy relies on face-to-face contact.
+Unfortunately, acupuncture treatments are limited as this therapy relies on face-to-face contact.
 However, all is certainly not lost!
 Practitioners can still work with clients by recommending products that they can use by themselves.
 We have 8 TCM products that your clients can use at home.

 As their practitioner, you can purchase on behalf of your client and have it delivered to their address.
 Alternatively, you may ask them to contact us and we can place the order for them.